navnote/aakaar/docs/ADDING_COMPONENT.md

 **Files to create:**
 - `{component-name}.tsx` - The actual component implementation
-- `{component-name}.deps.json` - Component dependencies (optional, if component has external deps)
+- `{component-name}.deps.json` - Component dependencies (optional, only if component requires external npm packages)

 **Why:** This is the core component code that users will install.
 The `.deps.json` file tells the CLI which npm packages need to be installed when adding this component.
+Only create this file if your component uses external npm packages that aren't already project dependencies (e.g., `@base-ui-components/react`, `@tabler/icons-react`).
+Components that only use utilities from `core.ts` don't need a deps.json file.

 **Example structure:**
 ```